-Children who are abandoned are left abruptly by the caregiver without any alternative plan of care.
-Children at risk of abandonment include infants, children or adolescents, and the caregiver is unable and unwilling to plan for the child's care.
+Children whose parents and/or caregivers are unavailable are left abruptly by the caregiver without any alternative plan of care.
+Children at risk of such include infants, children or adolescents, and the caregiver is unable and unwilling to plan for the child's care.
 Desertion is an action by a caregiver that represents a pattern of care and may reflect caregiver patterns related to addiction, mental illness, indifference or increasing inability by the caregiver to manage the child's behaviour which culminates in the desertion of a child.

-\NEW\ For children, or more commonly youth, who are at risk of abandonment and/or separation because of strained family relations or family difficulties, or because of the child's alleged or perceived behaviour difficulties, see Section 4, Scale 2, "Caregiver-Child Conflict/Child Behaviour".
-For children who have actually been abandoned or deserted for these reasons, code in this section.
+For children, or more commonly youth, who are at risk of being "deserted" and/or separated because of strained family relations or family difficulties, or because of the child's alleged or perceived behaviour difficulties, see Section 4, Scale 2, "Caregiver-Child Conflict/Child Behaviour".
+For children who have actually been "deserted" for these reasons, code in this section.

-For children of any age where the caregiver believes they have provided adequate child care for the child before leaving, yet the child care appears to be inadequate so the child merely appears abandoned, see Section 2, Scale 1, "Inadequate Supervision".
+For children of any age where the caregiver believes they have provided adequate child care for the child before leaving, yet the child care appears to be inadequate so the child merely appears to be "deserted", see Section 2, Scale 1, "Inadequate Supervision".

-Rating Scale for Orphaned/Abandoned Child
+Rating Scale for Orphaned Child or Parent/Caregiver Unavailable